chemerisuk/better-dom/README.md

 Because of code size emmet expressions support is only for HTML strings and has some limitations for now, but major features are in place.

-## Better event handling
+## Event handling best practices
-Events handling is a big part of writing code for DOM.
-And there are some features included to the library APIs that force developers to use  best practices to prevent potential issues in their code.
+Events handling is a big part of writing a code for DOM.
+And there are some features included to the library APIs that help developers to avoid potential issues and keep their code easier to maintain.

 #### Get rid of the event object
-Event handlers loose event object argument and this thing improves testability of your code.
+Event callback looses event object argument and it improves testability of your code.

 #### Call preventDefault() or stopPropagation() before logic
-It's a common situation to work with unsafe code that can throw an exception.
-If preventDefault() or stopPropagation() are called at the end of logic than program may start to work unexpected.
+It's a common situation that a handler throws an exception for a some reason.
+If preventDefault() or stopPropagation() are called at the end of logic than program may start to behave incorrectly.

 #### Callback systems are brittle
-The library doesn't use callback arrays, so any event listener can't break another one (read the nice [article](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) for additional details).
+The library doesn't use callback arrays, so any event listener can't break another one (read the [nice article](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) for additional details).

+## Easy localization
+Multilanguage support is often required for a DOM extension. `DOM.importStrings` allows to add a localized string which may be displayed in a html element using `data-i18n` attribute with an appropriate key.

+You can use parametrized strings via special `{param}` substrings and appropriate `data-*` attributes.

+To change a string language manually use setter with `lang` parameter.